Awannaphasch2016/TODO-Manager/PhDTODOs/TowardsPhDGraduationTODOs/COVID19TrendPrediction/covid_spread_prediction_todo.md

                 * speed comparison
             * model -> pytroch -> gpu

-* send my code to be run on HPC.
+* send my code (start with lstm model) to be run on HPC.
+    * save the following folder to s3.
+        * Outputs/
+        * Data/
     * send my code to be run on HPC GPU.
         * make sure I inkwo how to optimize code for GPU
             * can I use GPU on windows?